 TRADITIONAL OKINAWAN KARATE IN EDMONTON

-International Okinawan Shōrin-ryū Seibukan Karate-dō Association
+International Okinawan Shōrin-ryū Seibukan Karate-dō Association (IOSSKA)

 国際沖縄少林流聖武館空手道協会

-This spirit of being kind to others and being strict with oneself is cultivated through rigorous training
+This spirit of being kind to others and being strict with oneself is cultivated through rigorous training.

 NEWS